Non-degenerate anisocurved surfaces in homogeneous 3-manifolds: Introduction

-In Section~\ref{sec:ELkt} we present the homogeneous spaces $\mathbb{E}^{3}(\kappa,\tau)$ and $\mathbb{L}^{3}(\kappa,\tau)$.
-We describe and classify them, and we give some important relations between their intrisic geometries.
-In particular, in Lemma~\ref{lem:1.1} we relate their first fundamental forms, and in Lemma~\ref{lem:1.2} we relate and compare their Levi-Civita connections.
-In Section~\ref{Sec:2} we study, from a local point of view, non-degenerate surfaces on $\mathbb{L}^{3}(\kappa,\tau)$.
-Since such surfaces can be endowed with two different metrics, we have in fact two different surfaces, so we can compare their extrinsic geometry.
-In particular, when making an appropriate choice of the normal vector fields, we obtain a relation between both normal vector fields, between the related shape operators and between both mean curvature functions.
-It is worth pointing out that in the case where the surface is timelike we need a further assumption.
-As an application of the relation between the normal vector fields we prove that a non-degenerate surface in $\mathbb{L}^{3}(\kappa,\tau)$ has constant angle if and only if has constant angle as a surface in $\mathbb{E}^{3}(\kappa,\tau)$, see Corollary~\ref{cor:constantangle}.
+The manuscrit is organized as follows.
+In Section~\ref{sec:ELkt} a description of both Riemannian and Lorentzian BCV spaces is given and we present some nice relations between their first fundamental forms and their Levi-Civita connections.
+Later on, in Section~\ref{Sec:2} we study, from a local point of view, the geometry of non-degenerate surfaces in $\mathbb{L}^3(\kappa,\tau)$.
+Since such surfaces can be endowed with two different metrics, we have in fact two different semi-Riemannian surfaces, so we can compare their extrinsic geometries.
+Specifically, when making an appropriate choice of the normal vector fields, we obtain some interesting relations involving their normal vector fields and their shape operators.
+As a consequence of such relations, a non-degenerate surface is an helix surface in $\mathbb{L}^{3}(\kappa,\tau)$ if and only if it is also an helix surface as a surface in $\mathbb{E}^{3}(\kappa,\tau)$, see Corollary~\ref{cor:constantangle}.

-The main results about the characterization of non-degenerate surfaces such that $H_R=H_L=0$ are obtained in Section~\ref{Sec:charact}.
-In the first main result, Theorem~\ref{main result}, we prove that any non-degenerate surface in $\mathbb{L}^{3}(\kappa,\tau)$ with vanishing mean curvature functions with respect to the metrics induced from $\mathbb{E}^{3}(\kappa,\tau)$ and $\mathbb{L}^{3}(\kappa,\tau)$ is (almost everywhere in the timelike case) a ruled surface in both spaces.
-As a consequence of Theorem~\ref{main result} and of the already known classification of ruled minimal surfaces in a Berger sphere,~\cite{Shin:15}, and in the universal cover of the special linear group,~\cite{Shin:18}, we are able to classify all non-degenerate surfaces in $\mathbb{L}^{3}(\kappa,\tau)$, $\kappa,\tau\neq 0$, such that $H_R=H_L=0$.

-In Section~\ref{sec:4} we consider the general situation where a spacelike surface in $\mathbb{L}^{3}(\kappa,\tau)$ has the same mean curvature functions with respect to both metrics, not necessarily zero.
-After establishing a nice relation between the normal curvatures at any point with respect to both metrics, we prove in Theorem~\ref{teo:4.1} that the shape operator with respect to the metric induced from the one of $\mathbb{E}^{3}(\kappa,\tau)$ is nowhere definite.
-Furthermore, in the case where the ambient is a Hadamard manifold, Theorem~\ref{teo:4.1} derives a non-convexity result for the surfaces we are considering.